 - Give your Smart Goal a name and click Save.

-- After you’ve activated Smart Goals in Analytics, sign in to your AdWords account, click the Tools tab, and select Conversions.
+- After you’ve activated Smart Goals in Google Analytics, sign in to your Google Ads account, click the Tools tab, and select Conversions.

 - Click Analytics in the left-hand menu.